Have you approached Dudley Building Society to seek consent to the Transfer of Equity

-Please give the details of anyone to be added to the title deeds?
+Please give the name(s) and addresse(s) of anyone to be removed from the title deeds?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?